go-rc/golang-transifex/README.md

 Upload
 ------

-Upload all the 'source language' (default english) files defined in the configuration file.
+Upload all the 'source language' (defined in transifex) files defined in the configuration file.
 Optionally also upload translations.

 Transifex has the concept of "resources".
 Each resource represents a set of translation files for all languages.
 There is a source language which contains all strings that need to be translated.
 This file is not editable.
 There are also any number of "translations" for a "resource".
 Each translation are all strings in a particular language that have been translated.